-Generally, a state court or agency may require an ERISA-covered health plan to provide health benefits coverage to children by issuing a medical child support order.
-The group health plan must determine whether the medical child support order is qualified.
+Generally, a state court or agency may issue a medical child support order requiring an ERISA-covered health plan to provide health benefits coverage to a child or children.
+The group health plan must determine whether such medical child support order is qualified.
 An order that is determined to be qualified is called a Qualified Medical Child Support Order (QMCSO).
-In addition, a state child support enforcement agency may obtain group health coverage for a child by issuing a National Medical Support Notice that the group health plan determines to be qualified.
-For further information about QMCSOs, call the Member Contact Center.
+A state child support enforcement agency may also obtain group health coverage for a child by issuing a National Medical Support Notice that the group health plan determines to be qualified.
+For further information about QMCSOs, call the Member Contact Center at 866.673.2299.